alienresident/Video-Portfolio/README.md

 	$playlist_descriptions = true;

 #### Video Parameters
 Sets the HTML 5 video tag and it's attributes.
-See the full list of (video tag attributes)[].
+See the full list of (video tag attributes)[http://html5doctor.com/the-video-element/].
 Set whether or not you have a flash fallback.

 	$html5_video = true;
 	$poster_image = true;
-	$video_tag_attributes = 'controls="controls" autoplay';
+	$video_tag_attributes = 'controls autoplay';
 	$flash_fallback = true;

 #### content